 I knew how to follow the rules.
 I knew how to be a ‘good girl’.

 My grandmother pulled me aside before Christmas dinner after my first semester of college.
-She told me that she was proud of me for not gaining the freshman fifteen.
+She told me that she was proud of me for not gaining “the freshman fifteen”.
 My inner people-pleaser felt like I was getting applauded by all of society.
 ‘Good girl’s stay small.
 The world won’t like you if you are big.
+I understand.

 I ate a small plate of food that night.
 I skipped dessert.

-I ate small portions at mealtime and didn’t ask for seconds.
-I didn’t eat dessert.
+I didn’t ask for seconds.
 I starved myself before big social events or vacations when I knew my body would be on display.
 I took up running to stay thin.
-If I ate too much, I purged.
+If I ate too much, I purged it all up.